anskarl/scruid/docs/dql.md

 #### Sum aggregators

-`longSum` and `doubleSum` computes the sum of values as a 64-bit signed integer or floating point value, respectively.
+`longSum`, `floatSum` and `doubleSum` computes the sum of values as a 64-bit signed integer or floating point value, respectively.

 ```scala
 // can be defined over some dimension